Have you ever felt inadequate or even guilty about trying to fulfill the Great Commission to make disciples? If so, read on…

 - Divide!
 At the end of your second year, divide your group into two groups of two and have each group invite two more same-gender individuals to join them for a year.
 Repeat the above process.

 - Hint: this isn’t intended to be a perfect model.
 If you end up with three or five in your group, that’s great!
 Just don’t let your group get so large that it becomes unwieldy and ineffective.
 Also, the annual mark for multiplying and dividing is not written in stone.
 Let the Holy Spirit lead you.
 Do keep these groups same-gender.
 Mixed-gender groups cannot explore and deal with the same issues that same-gender groups can.
-This was Jesus’ pattern with the 12.
+This was Jesus’ pattern with His twelve disciples.

 That’s the challenge: meet with one person for one year, then multiply, and do it again!